Best Marriage & Family Therapy (MFT) Degree Programs in Minnesota 2026

 Online & Campus Based - Visit Website

-• 300 clinical practicum hours
+- 300 clinical hours practicum.

-Master's - Marriage & Family Therapy (M.S.)
+Graduate Certificate - M.A. in Marriage and Family Therapy

 Online & Campus Based - Visit Website